Grand River Agricultural Society Scholarship

 The biggest mistake is focusing only on your grades.

-Winners instead show exactly how they have contributed to their community.
+Winners instead show how they give back to their people and land.

-List specific projects or volunteer roles where you helped others in your neighborhood or tribe.
+List specific volunteer roles or local projects where you helped others in your community.

 The biggest mistake is providing a generic character reference.